AliAghajani-net/Hardware-Info-from-computers-list/README.md

 - ✅ The shared folder (for reports) must:

-Be accessible from all target computers
+  - Be accessible from all target computer

-Be writable by the executing user
+  - Be writable by the executing user

 ---